 Hey, are you looking to cut down on your plastic waste?
-Well, you are at the right place for this article is all about laying the stepping stones of your plastic-free journey.
+Well, you are at the right place because this article is about laying the stepping stones for your plastic-free journey.

 By Riya Sapra

 Plastic is an interesting material.
 While it is durable, the amount of it in the environment today and our reliance on it makes plastic production concerning.
 Single-use plastic is definitely evil and has thus gained a bad name.
-But hey, you knew this because you are here to get rid of plastics from your life.
+You knew this because you are here to get rid of plastics from your life.

 It may seem impossible to live a 100% plastic-free life, but as a Chinese philosopher once said, “A journey of a thousand miles starts with just one step.”
 I am here to help you with that.

-I have been living a low waste lifestyle from the past one and a half year.
-My low-waste, plastic-free life may not be as aesthetic as it looks on pinterest or youtube but I definitely sleep much better knowing that I am trying.
+I have been living a low-waste lifestyle for the past one and a half years.
+My low-waste, plastic-free life may not be as aesthetic as it looks on Pinterest or youtube but I definitely sleep much better knowing that I am trying.
 It is important to remember that trying is the most important thing you can do.

 Going plastic-free is all about re-evaluating your relationship and dependence on plastics.
 So let’s dig in and find out how you can start your plastic-free journey.